gbif/stackable/README.md

 - Redis (Used by Airflow)
 - Stackable Operators (Mainly uses Stackable provided charts)

-~~It is possible to use the helmfile.yaml to install the whole cluster.~~ **BEWARE** if you chooses to uninstall or reinstall the common-operator, the CRDs will be removed and thereby all the deployed components.
+~~It is possible to use the helmfile.yaml to install the whole cluster.~~ **BEWARE** if you chooses to uninstall or reinstall the common-operator, the CRDs will be removed and thereby all the deployed components resulting in potential dataloss.
 The option currently kept for testing purposes.
 ## Requirements
 In order to work with Helm charts you need the following tools:
 - [Helm](https://helm.sh/)